A categorical characterization of relative entropy on standard Borel spaces: The categorical setting

 One can think of $f$ as a measurement process from $X$ to $Y$ and of $s$ as a hypothesis about $X$ given an observation in $Y$.
-We say that a hypothesis $s$ is \emph{optimal} if $p = s \mon q$.
+We say that a hypothesis $s$ is \emph{optimal}\footnote{For a coherent pair $(f,s)$, asking $s$ to be optimal is equivalent to asking that $(f,s)$ satisfies condition (3) in Theorem (\ref{Dis}) as will be shown in Lemma (\ref{conditional_equal}).} if $p = s \mon q$.
 We denote by $\mathbf{FP}$ the subcategory of \Sbs{} consisting of the same objects, but with only those morphisms where the hypothesis is optimal.
 See ~\cite{Baez11,Baez14} and ~\cite{Leinster} for a discussion of these ideas in the finite case.

 \begin{prop} Given coherent pairs the composition is coherent.
 If, in addition, they are absolutely coherent, the composition is absolutely coherent. \end{prop}

 \begin{proof} We first show that the composition is coherent, i.e., $\monid_Z = \left(\Gamma(g) \circ \Gamma(f)\right) \circ (s \mon t)$.
 It is sufficient to show that the following diagram commutes: